 Indie authors are the core of ALLi’s membership, “indie”, not because it allows writers to borrow some secondhand cool from the worlds of film and music but because an independent growth mindset is core to what we do: our most defining feature, our most essential tool.

 It takes the writer on the creative ride of their life and most need a good deal of help and support at the start to understand what it is to be an indie author, and meet the new ideas and challenges.
-If they come to self-publishing thinking it’s second-best to trade-publishing, they can go through a tough time at first, and are more likely to fall away, defeated not so much by the work needed, as the attitude they’ve brought to the work.
+If they come to self-publishing thinking it’s second-best, they can go through a tough time at first, and are more likely to fall away, defeated not so much by the work inherent in good publishing, as the attitude they brought to it.

-Those who stay the course begin to engage with, not resist, the work inherent in good publishing: working with suitable beta readers and editors; understanding where their books fit in the wider publishing ecosystem; learning what genres and format and categories fit their projects; discovering what they have to say; finding their voice.
+Those who stay the course begin to engage with the work: taking advice from good beta readers and editors; understanding where their books fit in the wider publishing ecosystem and in relation to comparable authors; learning what genres and formats and categories fit their projects; discovering what they have to say; finding their voice.